Pia Nilsson (golfer): Personal life

-She lives in Scottsdale, Arizona, United States, with a summer house in Torekov, Sweden and is a member of Talking Stick Golf Club, Scottsdale, Arizona and Torekov Golf Club, Sweden.
+Nilsson lives in Scottsdale, Arizona, United States.
+She also has a summer house in Torekov, Sweden.
+She is a member of Talking Stick Golf Club in Scottsdale and Torekov Golf Club in Sweden.

 She was a member of the board of the PGA of Sweden 1989–1993 and became an Honorary member of the PGA of Sweden in 1999 and of the LPGA Teaching and Club Professionals in 2000.